centrifuge/pod/README.md

 Note: `unit` tests doesn't require any smart contract deployments and when run with only `unit` flavour, smart contracts are not deployed.

+## Deploying locally
+If you like to deploy all the dependencies including node, please follow below steps

-## Spin-up local environment:
+### Spin-up local environment:
-To spin-up local environment, run `make start-local-env` This command will start Centrifuge chain node, Geth node, and bridge using docker.
+To spin-up local environment, run `make start-local-env` This command will

-## Install Node
-To install, run `make install` will compile project to binary `centrifuge` and be placed under `GOBIN`.

-Ensure `GOBIN` is under `PATH` to call the binary globally.
+- Start Centrifuge chain, Geth node, and bridge using docker.
+- Deploy necessary contracts on geth node.
+The contracts can be found under `localAddresses` on the root folder.

-## Create config file and Start centrifuge node locally:
+### Create config file and Start centrifuge node locally:
 To start centrifuge node locally, follow the steps below:
 - Start the local test environment
 - Run `make start-local-node`